A look inside Laucala Island, Fiji – one of the worlds most exclusive resorts

 Water sports have their own appeal, and an entourage of instructors are on hand to take me jet skiing, wakeboarding and speedboat riding.
 Diving with glimmering tropical fish is available at 25 locations, or you can do it yourself right off the beach.

-My last evening is spent aboard the resort’s luxury yacht, a Riviera Open Flybridge (one of a fleet of 14 watercraft), from where the resort appears in all its glorious green wonder before disappearing into a black silhouette against the gold-stained sky.
+My last evening is spent aboard the resort’s luxury yach, from where the resort appears in all its glorious green wonder before disappearing into a black silhouette against the gold-stained sky.

-On my final day, after an early morning meditation watching the sun rise over the Pacific, I reflect on how incredible this island experience has been.
+On my final day, I partake in an early morning meditation watching the sun rise over the Pacific.